ulixee/hero/docs/main/BasicInterfaces/Hero.md

   - userAgent `strong`.
 This sets your browser's user agent string.
 Prefixing this string with a tilde (~) allows for dynamic options.
   - browserEmulatorId `string` defaults to `default-browser-emulator`.
 Chooses the BrowserEmulator plugin which emulates the properties that help Hero look like a normal browser.
   - humanEmulatorId `string` defaults to `default-human-emulator`.
 Chooses the HumanEmulator plugin which drives the mouse/keyboard movements.
+  - dnsOverTlsProvider `object`.
+Configure the host and port to use for DNS over TLS.
+This feature replicates the Chrome feature that is used if the host DNS provider supports DNS over TLS or DNS over HTTPS.
+A `null` value will disable this feature.
+    - host `string`.
+The DNS provider host address.
+Google=8.8.8.8, Cloudflare=1.1.1.1, Quad9=9.9.9.9.
+    - servername `string`.
+The DNS provider tls servername.
+Google=dns.google, Cloudflare=cloudflare-dns.com, Quad9=dns.quad9.net.
   - geolocation `IGeolocation`.
 Overrides the geolocation of the user.
 Will automatically grant permissions to all origins for geolocation.
     - latitude `number`.
 Latitude between -90 and 90.
     - longitude `number`.
 Longitude between -180 and 180.